tzmhuang/bigdataproject/README.md

 # Instructions
-The file 'Proposal.Rmd' is where we will write the project
+The file 'Proposal.Rmd' is where we will write the project.
+See the pdf for the latest version.

 # Citing
 To cite, I suggest we use the bibtex citation.
 It's pretty neat because it automatically renders the references in the end of the document.
 All we need to do is write "@lastnameYYYY" in the text where we want to reference someone, (change "lastname" to the last name of the author, and "YYYY" to the year the article/book was published.)
 We connect these commands to commands in the .bib file "bibliography.bib".